Intro: Low Rider Robot Car

 ** At this time, Windows running Chrome does not work.
 I have not tried any Linux computer.

 This Instructable will use a wood slat but is applicable to any of the thin flat items listed in the Bill of Materials.

 - Place the wood slat on your table.

 - Remove the protective paper from the foam mounting tapes of the right motor (although it appears on the left in the photo although it is actually the right motor when built).
 Make sure the wires are facing toward the middle of the flat item.

-- Alight the right motor with the flat item and press the motor foam tape against the flat item.
+- Align the right motor with the flat item and press the motor foam tape against the flat item.

 - Repeat steps 2 and 3 for the left motor.
 Your robot should look similar to the last photo.